 After feeding for a couple of months and reaching their final instar, the larva will wander to find a suitable spot to spin its cocoon.
 The cocoons are notably sturdy and brown.
 When emerging, the moth dissolves part of the silk casing by secreting an enzyme that burns a hole into the cocoon.
 In captivity however, I remove the pupae from the cocoons for optimal emergence.
 The wine-red pupa can stay dormant in diapause for quite a while, and it may take a few months up to over a year for them to emerge in some (extreme) cases.
 They have a facultative light-controlled diapause.
 Before emergence the pupae turn a darker colour.

 These images include a stock of cocoons I purchased to try and breed, and a typical pupa ready to emerge.
 These moths emerge quite sporadically, which adds a significant luck factor to getting both a male and a female out to pair them, for the moths are short-lived.
 Pairing may be archieved naturally or via handpairing.
 A female moth will lay her eggs in random places, even on furniture and walls.
 They aren’t picky.
-Females will lay between 50 and 100 eggs (rough estimate)
+Females will lay between 50 and 150 eggs (rough estimate).
+Bigger and fatter females produce more eggs.

 Males and females can be distinguished quite easily by the antennas, for the males antennas are much larger and thicker than that of the female.
 Males are generally much smaller and more slender.
 They also show different behaviour.